arshia96/mahiShop/README.md

-# Demo mahiShop
+# Demo mahiShop <br>
-/ Mini Shop With Django-Python
+/ Mini Shop With Django-Python <br>
-/ Read First.txt for run project
+/ Read First.txt for run project <br>
-/ The admin panel address is separate from the customer panel / Hope You Enjoy :)
+/ The admin panel address is separate from the customer panel <br>
+/ Hope You Enjoy :)